namanyayg/twitter-mcp/README.md

 3. Restart Claude Desktop

 That's it!
-Claude can now interact with Twitter through two tools:
+Claude can now interact with Twitter through these tools:

+- `upload_media`: Upload images, videos, or GIFs to Twitter
-- `post_tweet`: Post a new tweet
+- `post_tweet`: Post a new tweet (with optional media attachments)
 - `search_tweets`: Search for tweets

 ## Example Usage